why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading_reverting.md

 Tumbleweed is a rolling-release distribution.
 It gets updates on a continuous basis, usually several times a week.
 However, to bring some order and make it easier to manage producing and consuming updates, Tumbleweed fetches updates in batches.
 A single batch of updates is called a _snapshot_.

 !!! info
     Tumbleweed snapshots ought not to be confused with _Btrfs snapshots_, a completely different kind of snapshots.
-The latter make up the different filesystem states that allow _Btrfs_ users, using tools like YaST2 and `snapper`, to control which state they want to actualize).
+The latter make up the different filesystem states that allow _Btrfs_ users, using tools like YaST2 and `snapper`, to control which state they want to actualize.

 Tumbleweed snapshots are thus batches of updates which are tested in openQA -- openSUSE's very best testing pipeline.
 The tests are thorough and check not only that each upgraded package is healthy, but also that all updates in the same snapshot play nice with one another.
 A snapshot is thus as healthy as the individual updates it holds, and as the compatibility between one another.